Webflow vs Lovable: a platform comparison. Which one is better?

 Because of this, Webflow is widely used by designers, developers, and marketing teams who care about precision and performance.
 Layouts, typography, spacing, and interactions aren't constrained by rigid templates — they're built to match the brand and the goals of the project.

-Webflow’s CMS is another major strength.
+Webflow's CMS is another major strength.
 For websites that go beyond a single page and grow over time — blogs, resources, case studies, and evolving marketing pages — the content structure remains clean and manageable, even for non-technical teams.
+For a full breakdown of what Webflow actually is and how it works, see our complete Webflow overview.

 Webflow is often the platform of choice when performance, SEO, and long-term scalability are non-negotiable, especially for startups, SaaS companies, and growing businesses.